marlopenaga/Active-Directory-Home-Lab-2024/README.md

 # Congratulations

 We are all done with the **Active Directory Home Lab**!
 The purpose of this lab is to create and simulate a simple corporate network that uses AD to manage and secure multiple users in an environment.
-The next steps would be to add layers of defense in depth into the simple network to further harden the environment and maintain business conintuity.
-Additional you can further structure and organize Employees (users) into groups such as: Marketing, IT, Sales, and Exceutive.
-Again this is just a simple beginner home lab project, thank you for your time and hope you enjoyed this lab!
+The next steps would be to add layers of defense in depth into the simple network to further harden the environment and maintain business continuity.
+Additional you can further structure and organize Employees (users) into groups such as: Marketing, IT, Sales, and Executive.
+Again, this is just a simple home lab project, thank you for your time and hope you enjoyed this lab!

 ## Credits